naztronaut/RaspberryPi-control-led-strip/README.md

 Controlling kitchen cabinet lights from your browser with a Raspberry Pi Zero.

+## Multi Branch

+This branch is dedicated to changing the frontend to control multiple Raspberry Pis at once

 ## Getting Started

 This project contains the tutorial files for EasyProgramming.net.